-The above results lead to conclude that it is important to account for variability of intensity during events and that landslide occurrence related to the transient part of the response to rainfall events can rainfall events become worse.
-Simulations for larger values of specific catchment area (e.g. A/B = 20 m, Fig. 5c) confirm this conclusion.

-400 be represented with good approximation by a ID power-law equation.
-This provides a physicallybased justification for such a widely-used threshold form, which results valid when landslide occurrence is mostly due to the transient part of the hillslope response to rainfall.
+The above results lead to conclude that it is important to account for variability of intensity during events and that landslide occurrence related to the transient part of the response to rainfall events can be represented with good approximation by a I-D power-law equation.
+This provides a physically based justification for such a widely used threshold form, which turns out to be valid when landslide occurrence is mostly due to the transient part of the hillslope response to rainfall.

-For the A/B = 10 m case (Fig. 5b), which may represent prevalent conditions for the Peloritani Mountains area (see Sect.
+For the A/B = 10 m case (Fig. 5b), which may represent prevalent conditions for the Peloritani mountains area (see Sect.
 4.1), scattering of the red dots increases due to the introduced variability of initial conditions.
-Consequently, performances of predictions based only on intensity and duration of
+Consequently, performances of predictions based only on intensity and duration of rainfall events become worse.
+Simulations for larger values of the specific catchment area (e.g., A/B = 20 m, Fig. 5c) confirm this conclusion.

-Based on these results, it may be stated that, for a given climatic input, performances of thresholds which do not account for past rainfall time history (antecedent rainfall) are expected to decrease as

-410 the water table recession time constant $\tau_M$ increases.
-Rainfall time history occurring before single rainfall events generally influences landslide triggering, determining whether a threshold based on rainfall Intensity and Duration only may be sufficient or the ID threshold needs to be improved by the introduction of antecedent rainfall variables.
+Based on these results, it may be stated that, for a given climatic input, performances of thresholds which do not account for past rainfall time history (antecedent rainfall) are expected to decrease as the water table recession time constant $\tau_M$ increases.
+Rainfall time history occurring before single rainfall events generally influences landslide triggering, determining whether a threshold based only on rainfall intensity and duration may be sufficient or the I-D threshold needs to be improved by the introduction of antecedent rainfall variables.

-Finally, the threshold:
+Finally, the threshold

-415 $$I = 71.52D^{-0.8}$$
+$$I = 71.52D^{-0.8} \tag{2}$$

-may be a reasonable choice for the Peloritani Mountains area since performances are still high and of TSS = 0.862.
+may be a reasonable choice for the Peloritani mountains area since performances are still high, since TSS = 0.862.